 - a smaller patch bordering northern Brazil and extending into southern Suriname

-- the smallest and most elongate outlier that occurs in eastern Brazil, north of the Amazon, extending from near Macapa to near Calcoene
+- the smallest and most elongated outlier that occurs in eastern Brazil, north of the Amazon, extending from near Macapa to near Calcoene

 The World Wildlife Fund gives the ecoregion the status of "Vulnerable".
-The savanna is replacing the forests as a result of frequent fires and the poor soils.
+The savanna is replacing the forests as a result of frequent fires and poor soils.

 The Venezuelan Gran Sabana is contained in the 30,000 sq km (12,000 sq mi) Canaima National Park.
 Other parts of the ecoregion are protected by Monte Roraima National Park and Tumucumaque Mountains National Park in Brazil.

 Common species in the scrublands are Euphorbia guianensis, Humiria balsamifera, Clusia species Calliandra species Chamaecrista species, Bonnetia sessilis, Myrcia species and Ternstroemia pungens.
 Common species in the open savannas are Axonopus pruinosus, Axonopus kaietukensis, Trachypogon plumosus, Echinolaena inflexa, Bulbostylis paradoxa, Rhynchospora globosa and Hypolytrum pulchrum.